EES 130 Physical Geology without Laboratory (4)

 An introduction to the disciplines of stratigraphy and structural geology, focusing on mountain belts as case studies.
 Topics include the observation, description and interpretation of the sedimentary record; the measurement and analysis of folds, faults and other features associated with tectonic uplift; and the tectonic history of the Appalachians.
 Prerequisites: EES 124/125 or EES 130/131 or consent.
 Lecture three hours, laboratory three hours each week.
 Includes at least two required field trips to key locations in the central Appalachians.
 Offered spring of even-numbered years.

 Introduces the broad research applications of SEM.
 Topics include sample preparation, critical point drying, sputter coating, imaging, and x-ray microanalysis.
 Includes weekly hands-on training with the SEM and completion of an independent research project.
+May be taken for 2 or 4 credits.
 Prerequisites: junior/senior status and consent.
 Identical to BIO 400.
-Offered in select spring semesters and Winter Session.
+Offered in select terms.

 EES 410 Watershed Hydrology (4)